melikagolkaram-max/edge-stream-core/README.md

 # edge-stream-core
 Closed Alpha product: The Data Curation Engine for L4 Robotics &amp; Embodied AI.
 `edge-stream` is a zero-copy, ring-buffer engine that sits between your Transport Layer (DDS/NITROS) and your Storage.
 It buffers high-bandwidth sensor data in RAM/VRAM and only flushes to disk when a semantic trigger fires.
 Edge Stream is designed to run alongside high-performance transport layers like **NVIDIA NITROS**.
+If you like to discuss or sign up to alpha, please email: alpha-access@edgestream-core.com.

 - NITROS Compatible: Can tap into NVIDIA NvBufSurface to buffer GPU memory without CPU copying.
 - Pre-Event Recall: Configurable "Lookback" window.
 Capture the 30 seconds leading up to a disengagement.